scalabli/quo/README.rst

     # Forever scalable

 **Quo** is a Python based toolkit for writing Command-Line Interface(CLI) applications.
-Quo is making headway towards composing speedy and orderly CLI applications while forestalling any disappointment brought about by the failure to execute a CLI API.
+Quo is making headway towards composing speedy and orderly CLI applications while forestalling any disappointments brought about by the failure to execute a CLI API.
 Simple to code, easy to learn, and does not come with needless baggage.

 Quo requires Python `3.6.1` or later.